Better Together—Return to Campus 2020-2021

 As we continue to work through every detail of our return to campus, we acknowledge that success in slowing and limiting the spread of the virus will depend on all of us.
 We can do our part to reconfigure spaces, to accommodate physical distancing, and to install new hand washing stations.
 But we must also recognize that safety is a shared responsibility—a social contract we make with each other.
 Therefore, we ask all families to review and adhere to our Community Commitment.

 As a valued member of the French American and International community, we understand it is our duty to protect not only ourselves but also those around us, including those who may be more vulnerable, in order to reduce the spread of COVID-19.
 We will do our part by acting in a responsible manner at school and away from school, understanding that making our own health and safety a top priority protects us all.
 We agree to abide by all behaviors, policies, procedures, and orders related to COVID-19 implemented by the state, county, and the school.
 Specifically, we will:

-- Do our best to self-quarantine as a family for 14 days before returning to campus to limit potential exposure to COVID-19 by staying at home as much as possible.
-We will avoid group gatherings and strictly follow all local and state regulations and public health orders related to preventing the spread of COVID-19.
+- Do our best to self-quarantine as a family for 14 days before returning to campus to limit potential exposure to COVID-19 by avoiding contact with those outside our household.

 - Wear an appropriate face covering at all times when on campus.

 - Practice good personal hygiene consistent with public health protocols, such as frequent hand washing for twenty seconds, appropriately covering coughs and sneezes, use of hand sanitizers.

 - Respect signs and follow on-campus traffic flow.

 - Maintain a distance of six feet between myself and any other person whenever feasible.